 Our recurring operating losses and our current operating plans raise substantial doubt about our ability to continue as a going concern for the next twelve months.
-Our independent registered public accounting firm issued their audit report on the years ended December 31, 2020 and 2019, which included an explanatory paragraph as to our ability to continue as a going concern.
-While we believe that our existing cash and cash equivalents will be sufficient to fund our current operating plans into the fourth quarter of 2021, we have based these estimates on assumptions that may prove to be wrong, and we could spend our available financial resources much faster than we currently expect and need to raise additional funds sooner than we anticipate.
+Our independent registered public accounting firm issued their audit report on the transition period of three months ended March 31, 2021, and the years ended December 31, 2020 and 2019, which included an explanatory paragraph as to our ability to continue as a going concern.
+While we believe that our existing cash and cash equivalents will be sufficient to fund our current operating plans into the fourth quarter of calendar year 2021, we have based these estimates on assumptions that may prove to be wrong, and we could spend our available financial resources much faster than we currently expect and need to raise additional funds sooner than we anticipate.

 For example, we are party to a joint venture agreement with FSL for the ownership and operations of AFSW, a wafer fabrication facility located in Aizu Wakamatsu, Japan.
 We currently hold a 49% interest in AFSW.
 For as long as we have had an ownership interest in AFSW, it has operated at a loss.
-The operating losses incurred by AFSW over the 12-month periods ended December 31, 2020 and 2019 were approximately \$14.0 million and \$7.6 million, respectively.
+The operating losses incurred by AFSW over the 12-month periods ended March 31, 2021 and 2020 (unaudited) were approximately \$14.1 million and \$8.2 million, respectively.
 On April 1, 2020, FSL exercised its put option under the joint venture agreement and notified us that FSL intended to exit the joint venture by selling its 51% interest in AFSW to us.
 Under the terms of the joint venture agreement, the aggregate purchase price for FSL's interest in AFSW is expected to be one Japanese Yen.
-While the joint venture agreement with FSL provides that completion of the transaction was to take place as soon as 60 days from the date of the exercise notice, such transaction is subject to regulatory and other approvals in Japan that we believe will take up to the second quarter of 2021 to obtain, assuming such approval is received at all.
-In December 2020, we created a joint venture company in Singapore with a third party (controlling party with 75% ownership) to become a partner in AFSW, subject to regulatory and other approvals in Japan that we believe will take up to the second quarter of 2021 to obtain, assuming such approval is received at all.
+While the joint venture agreement with FSL provides that completion of the transaction was to take place as soon as 60 days from the date of the exercise notice, such transaction is subject to regulatory and other approvals in Japan that we believe will take up to June 30, 2021 to obtain, assuming such approval is received at all.
+In December

+2020, we created a joint venture company in Singapore with a third party (controlling party with 75% ownership) to become a partner in AFSW, subject to regulatory and other approvals in Japan that we believe will take up to June 30, 2021 to obtain, assuming such approval is received at all.
 If we were to become the sole owner of AFSW and it continues to operate at a loss at such time (which we currently expect to be the case), our cash flows would be significantly negatively impacted.
 In addition, for at least one year following the date on which we (alone or with a third party) take over full ownership of AFSW, we have agreed to use our best efforts to maintain and continue the operations of AFSW, which would continue to negatively affect our cash flow.
-Based on our current and future cash flow requirements and business needs at that time, we expect that, assuming regulatory approvals are received, if we were to become the sole owner of AFSW, we would have to consider other options including but not limited to raising more capital, selling some or all of AFSW to a third party, or moving our GaN production elsewhere and ceasing operations at AFSW.
+Based on our current and future cash flow requirements and business needs at that time, we expect that, assuming regulatory approvals are received, if we were to become the sole owner of AFSW, we ould have to consider other options including but not limited to raising more capital, selling some or all of AFSW to a third party, or moving our GaN production elsewhere and ceasing operations at AFSW.
 The ongoing COVID-19 pandemic may negatively impact or slow down any efforts by us to secure a partner or additional business for AFSW.